Rising Stars in Neuroscience Symposium

-The Rising Stars in Neuroscience - Postdoctoral Award will be offered, following the symposium, to top ranked invited speakers that commit to postdoctoral training within a Department of Neurobiology and Anatomy lab at the University of Utah.
+The Rising Stars in Neuroscience - Postdoctoral Award will be offered, following the symposium, to top ranked invited speakers that commit to postdoctoral training within a Department of Neurobiology lab at the University of Utah.

 - Research statement: please describe your scientific interests and academic merit (1 page).

 - Diversity statement: Please provide a statement of your commitment and contributions to the advancement of diversity and equity in science (1 page).